-The ioTurbine caching software supports both caching in the hypervisor, solving the random IO blender effect of virtualization, or caching within each or all guest OS VMs, for file-level aware acceleration.
+The ioTurbine caching software supports Windows, Linux, and VMware environments, solving the random IO blender effect of virtualization, or caching within each or all guest OS VMs, for file-level aware acceleration.
 By tightly coupling with the file system I/O routines in the guest OS, I/O patterns are transparently redirected so flash storage is efficiently shared across all hosted VMs.
 No configuration changes are needed in the guest OS, host, storage, or networking equipment.

-Satisfying IOPS from flash enables more VMs per server, further driving consolidation and increasing ROI.
+Satisfying IOPS from flash increases workload per server, further driving consolidation and increasing ROI.
 For customers licensing enterprise software by CPU or core, consolidation of more applications on fewer servers offers immediate and tangible cost savings.

 Satisfying read IOPS from flash as a cache frees up shared primary storage controllers to better service persistent writes.
 This complementary effect of flash as a cache allows users to increase the useful life of shared storage infrastructure and rebalance the processing load from expensive storage to cost-effective servers.